IceKirby/kirafan-timer/README.md

 - `days`: An object with information about each day's quest.
 It must contains objects with a key named after the days of the week.

 Each object under `days` must have the following properties:
-- `element`: A string with the name for that day's element.
-- `image`: A string indicating an url to an image file to be used as the day's image.
+- `elements`: An array of strings with the names for that day's elements.
+Names can be an element (Fire, Water, Earth, Wind, Sun, Moon), Gold or a class (Warrior, Priest, Mage, Knight, Alchemist).
 - `short`: A string with the shorter name for the day (e.g.: Tue for Tuesday).